arpitadeb01/Cool-Kids-Network/Explanation.md

 - **User  Login**: Users can log in using their email address.
 - **Role-Based Access**: Users can view their character data and, depending on their role, access data of other users.
 - **API for Role Assignment**: A protected endpoint allows maintainers to change user roles.
+-
+- **Note**: Maintainer's can change roles of other regsitered users from inside the wordpress dashboard as well as through a protected API (using Postman).

 ## Technical Decisions
 - **WordPress**: Chosen for its robust user management and extensibility.